 Together with Narayan Ramasubbu (now a faculty member at the University of Pittsburgh), we have analyzed the effect of outsourcing software development to other companies.
 In particular, we looked at the impact on performance outcomes (such as productivity, errors, and profits) of developing software in a distributed fashion (where the client and development company are not co-located).
 Our research was facilitated by very high fidelity project data collected from various large software development firms (mainly based in India).
 Our results were very well received by the software engineering community and we have had numerous papers accepted to the top tier software engineering conference venues (ICSE and FSE).
 In addition, two of our papers have also won the ACM SIGSOFT Distinguished Paper Award.
 Our key results show that distributing software development can have terrible impact on project productivity unless corrective actions are taken (FSE 2007 paper).
+We then showed that using the right process was vital for achieving good project performance (ICSE 2009 paper).
 We then showed that if you want to achieve the highest profits, you need to configure your distributed software teams in ways that reduced their overall productivity (ICSE 2011 paper).
 We then developed and deployed (at three different Indian software companies) a new method to perform cost estimation for distributed software projects (ICSE 2012 paper).
 This new methods resulted in an average per-project savings of 20% across all three deployment sites.
 Finally, we also looked at how a large company managed both client requests and bug fixes for a large software product line (FSE 2010 paper).
 This line of work has been put on hold for now.